Body Of American Michael Sharp, U.N. Peacekeeper In Congo, Found In Shallow Grave

 After their first trip to Kasai, Michael Sharp and his Swedish colleague, Zaida Catalan, had already planned to return in March to investigate massacres of unarmed civilians by government forces, to document the militia’s alleged use of child soldiers, and to seek dialog with stakeholders such as religious figures, militia leaders, and civil society groups in an attempt to promote peaceful solutions.

-In the company of four Congolese they traveled south from Kananga through the bush on motorcycles on their return trip.
-Then, on March 12, Michael and his team went missing in Congo; which was unique inasmuch-as it was the first time that United Nations experts had been reported missing in Congo.
+In the company of four Congolese, they traveled south from Kananga through the bush on motorcycles on their return trip.
+Then, on March 12, Michael and his team went missing in Congo; which was unique inasmuch as it was the first time that United Nations experts had been reported missing in Congo.

 It was only the following Monday that Michael’s body, and that of his Swedish colleague, were discovered in a shallow grave, while the Congolese who were accompanying them are still missing.

-Speaking from his home in rural Kansas, Michael’s father John said it was their Mennonite faith that encouraged Michael’s devotion to peacemaking.
+Speaking from his home in rural Kansas, Michael’s father, John, said it was their Mennonite faith that encouraged Michael’s devotion to peacemaking.

 “We teach that violence solves nothing, as history proves.
 We hope that the U.N. will continue to work for peace in Congo and that the U.S. does not renege on its fees to the U.N. because the Group of Experts is one of the best shots at peace.”